 Engage with Everyone on the Road

 If you are a person that uses the wheelchair and will be driving the mobility equipped vehicle, it can get tiring not exercising other parts of your mind.
 To stay alert and focused, talk to the person in the passenger’s seat and have him or her relay directions to you.
-If you have a child that uses a wheelchair, giving them customized road trip games will keep him or her entertained.
+If you have a child that uses a wheelchair, giving them customized road trip games that will keep him or her entertained.
 Games like Spot It or counting colored cars can make drive time a breeze and engage everyone.
-To get everyone really roused up and awake, Reverse Telephone will do the trick.
-As the name suggests, have one person say a phrase to another, and by the time it gets back to that person, it should be a completely different phrase.
 Driving safely is your number one concern.

 In cold or warm climates, NMEDA hopes you drive safely this holiday season and you keep these accessible vehicle tips in mind.

 The National Mobility Equipment Dealers Association (NMEDA) is an advocate for mobility and accessibility for drivers with disabilities.
 If you need help with converting or buying a handicap accessible car, truck or van, please consider one of our mobility equipment dealers.
 Find a mobility equipment dealer near you: www.nmeda.com/dealerlocator